History & Overview Annual Report President's Pages Center News Community Affairs

 D-limonene

-D-limonene is made from the peels of citrus fruits.
-Scientists are not exactly sure how it works, but it showed some anticancer activity in laboratory studies.
-These studies suggest that D-limonene alters the signaling pathways within cancer cells in a way that stops cancer cells from multiplying and causes their death (this is called "apoptosis").
-In animals, D-limonene slowed the growth of pancreatic, stomach, colon, skin, and liver cancers.
+D-limonene is derived from the peels of citrus fruits.
+It showed anti-inflammatory, wound healing and anticancer effects in laboratory studies.
+D-limonene was shown to alter the signaling pathways within cancer cells in a way that stops cancer cells from multiplying and causes their death (this is called "apoptosis").
+In animal models, D-limonene slowed the growth of pancreatic, stomach, colon, skin, and liver cancers.
 It also slowed formation of tumors and their progression in animals exposed to cancer-causing substances.
 However, these anticancer effects have not been shown in humans.

 • To prevent and treat cancer